-32. Be Creative with Curtain Rods
+32. Farmhouse Decor on a Budget: Be Creative with Curtain Rods

-If you think curtain rods are just for hanging curtains, you’re missing out on an entire world of beautiful home decorations.
-This spectacular farmhouse idea involves using a curtain rod, mounted against the wall, as a means to hang framed photos.
+If you think curtain rods are just for hanging curtains, you’re missing out on an entire world of beautiful home farmhouse decor ideas.
+This spectacular farmhouse style idea involves using a curtain rod, mounted against the wall, as a means to hang framed photos.
 We love this idea for so many reasons.
 Not only is it a creative way to display your treasured family photos, but it allows you to swap out your photos whenever you want without having to put new holes into the wall.

 Farmhouse style isn’t just about creating knick-knacks that look rustic and lovely.
 Rather, it’s often about creating items that not only accentuate the beauty of your home, but that are functional for your daily life as well.
-This DIY decoration is positively inspired.
+This DIY farmhouse decor is positively inspired.
 These homeowners took a piece of a palette, spray painted and stenciled it and added hooks.
 Their finished product is a pretty decor item that they can use to easily store and access coffee mugs.
 This is a perfect DIY project that will result in a great new item for your kitchen.

 34. A Simple Sign

-Not every DIY decoration has to be complicated.
+Not every DIY farmhouse decor has to be complicated.
 These homeowners gave their kitchen a gorgeous touch of farmhouse style by creating a very simple sign to hang high in their kitchen.
 To replicate it, start with a long, banner-shaped piece of thick stock board or wood.
 Print off your letters on your home printer in the largest font possible.
 Using an X-Acto blade, turn the letters into stencils.
 After arranging them how you want them and taping them into place, simply use black paint to fill them in.
-After your project has dried, it will look lovely hanging in any room of your house.
+After your project has dried, it will look lovely hanging in any living room of your house.

 35. Fake Your Way To A Box Of Flowers

-If you’ve seen wooden boxes of flowers and thought it was a creative decoration idea but looked to complicated to execute, worry not.
-This DIY farmhouse decoration involves faking your way to the illusion of a box filled with real flowers.
+If you’ve seen wooden boxes of flowers and thought it was a creative farmhouse decor idea but looked to complicated to execute, worry not.
+This DIY farmhouse decor involves faking your way to the illusion of a box filled with real flowers.
 Start with a wooden box or crate of your choice, either spray painting it or leaving it as it is.
 Then, fill mason jars with faux flowers from the craft store.
 Place the mason jars into the box.
 The finished product will look like an antique box that’s overflowing with beautiful flowers.

 36. A Faux Clock that’s the Epitome of Farmhouse Style

-This DIY farmhouse decoration might not be functional, but it’s the epitome of farmhouse style.
+This DIY farmhouse style decor might not be functional, but it’s the epitome of farmhouse style.
 If you have an old length of fencing, cut it into a circle.
 Paint it your desired color and then stencil in numbers, creating a large faux clock.
 This decor item looks absolutely beautiful on its own.
 However, if you prefer a working clock, there are kits you can buy at craft stores to create a DIY clock that actually functions.

-37. Turn an Old Table into Something Stunning
+37. Turn an Old Table into Something Stunning for the Dining Room

-If you have an old table that could use some new life, then consider this lovely DIY farmhouse idea.
+If you have an old table that could use some new life, then consider this lovely DIY farmhouse style idea.
 These homeowners started with an antique table.
 They sanded and painted the base.
 Then, they created a new table top with planks of wood from the hardware store, stained to a dark mahogany that juxtaposes stunningly with the white of the base.
-This is the type of DIY farmhouse decoration that takes some work, but the finished product is so incredibly worth it.
+This is the type of DIY farmhouse style decor that takes some work, but the finished product is so incredibly worth it.
 These homeowners can now enjoy a one of a kind kitchen table that is not only beautiful, but shows off their creative talents.

 38. Love Makes the World Go ‘Round

-This is another DIY farmhouse decoration that shows how endless the possibilities are when you have some old wood lying around.
+This is another DIY farmhouse style decoration that shows how endless the possibilities are when you have some old wood lying around.
 These creative homeowners stained a piece of wood and then stenciled in three of the letters of the word “love” in white paint.
 However, instead of just stenciling in an “o,” they created a heart out of pressed flowers and glued it where the “o” would normally go.
-The finished product is the kind of decoration that usually goes for a lot of money in high-end decor shops.
+The finished product is the kind of farmhouse decor that usually goes for a lot of money in high-end decor shops.

-39. A Glowing Farmhouse Idea
+39. A Glowing Farmhouse Decor Idea

-This DIY farmhouse decoration will literally add a glow to your room.
+This DIY farmhouse style decoration will literally add a glow to your living room.
 Instead of buying overpriced lantern sconces at a home goods store, these creative homeowners used some recovered wood and mason jars to create their own.
 First, they spray painted the wood their desired color.
 Then, they hand painted the upper rims of their mason jars.
 They attached hooks to the pieces of wood and a short length of chain to the jars.
 After hanging the jars on the pieces of wood, all that was needed was two candles to bring these beautiful wall sconces to life.